 So, you already have your first telescope and you are very excited to try it out for the first time.
-The premise seems easy enough, but you may find it daunting at first, but this article will guide you every step of the way.
-Come on, let’s check it out!
+The premise seems easy enough, but you may also find it daunting at first.
+This article will guide you on your first initial steps so you can be enjoying your telescope!

 Be Familiar with Your Surroundings

 Know your way around the night sky.
 It would be beneficial for you to first take a look and study about the night sky through sky maps.
-If you have binoculars, it would be best if you use them on your first night of sky viewing instead (or like while waiting on the shipping), or in association with your telescope.
-The idea is for you to be familiar first with the night sky.
+If you have binoculars, it is good practice to use them on your first night of sky viewing instead (or like while waiting on the shipping), or in association with your telescope.
+The idea is for you to be familiar with the night sky.